Most of us have been through puberty and wouldn’t otherwise need to think about it until we have preteens of our own.

 Having the talk

-The first step, Dr. Ridder says, is to keep that line of communication open and staying connected to your kids, not just virtually.
+An important step, Dr. Ridder says, is to keep that line of communication open and staying connected to your kids, not just virtually.

-While the COVID-19 pandemic has brought on more family time, it’s leading to more screen time with schooling and virtual interactions.
+While the COVID-19 pandemic brought on more family time, it’s leading to more screen time with schooling and virtual interactions.

 “Hopefully they all realized that virtual interaction is not the same as is face-to-face interaction,” Dr. Ridder said.
 “At a certain point, you’ve gotta get rid of that equipment and just talk.”